BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 sister, be thou the mother of thousands of millions, and let thy seed possess the gate of those which hate them.

+24:61 And Rebekah arose, and her damsels, and they rode upon the camels, and followed the man: and the servant took Rebekah. and went his way.

+24:62 And Isaac came from the way of the well Lahairoi; for he dwelt in the south country.

 ## The Book of Psalms

 	Psalm 01